Judge denies bond for Rome man accused of killing Woodstock woman - NewsBreak

 Another sheaf of letters was presented to the judge speaking to Edwards’ character.
 Her friends described Edwards, who went by Dail, as a musical, carefree and magnetic person who was a trained opera singer and outspoken gun control advocate.

-The incident involved a series of arguments on March 4 and early March 5 between Edwards and Marrs’ father, Jason Marrs.
+The incident involved a series of arguments late March 4 to early March 5 between Edwards and Marrs’ father, Jason Marrs.
 At the time of the incident Ellis Marrs, his girlfriend Cadence Parker and his father lived in the home on Shadowbrook Drive.
-Jason Marrs and Edwards were dating at the time but she lived in Woodstock, Assistant District Attorney Emily Harsen told the court.
+Jason Marrs and Edwards were dating but she lived in Woodstock, Assistant District Attorney Emily Harsen told the court.

-Prosecutors said the two had been drinking and fighting for an extended period of time at the home that day on March 4.
-Just before 1 p.m. on March 5, Marrs grabbed a gun and went to the backyard where his father and Edwards were.
+Prosecutors said the two had been drinking and fighting for an extended period of time at the home beginning late on March 4.
+Just before 1 a.m. on March 5, Marrs grabbed a gun and went to the backyard where his father and Edwards were.

 But there’s more to the story, Salter told the court.
-The attorney described hours of fighting, exacerbated by heavy amounts of alcohol consumption, as Jason Marrs attempted to end the relationship with Edwards.
+The attorney described an extended verbal argument, exacerbated by alcohol consumption, as Jason Marrs attempted to end the relationship with Edwards.

 “This wasn’t an isolated fight,” he said.

-Describing the shooting as a case of self-defense, Salter said after Ellis Marrs warned Edwards she came at him travelling 35’ and traversing several obstacles to confront him.
+Describing the shooting as a case of self-defense, Salter said that after Ellis Marrs warned Edwards, she came at him, travelling 35 feet and traversing several obstacles to confront him.

-Police reports state that when they arrived, Ellis Marrs identified himself and told the responding officer he “had just shot someone.”
-The gun had been placed top of a grill in the backyard with the magazine ejected.
+Police reports state that when they arrived, Ellis Marrs identified himself and told the responding officer he had “just shot someone.”
+The gun had been placed on top of a grill in the backyard with the magazine ejected.
 Marrs was arrested and is charged with felony murder and possession of a firearm during the commission of a crime.

-Judge Johnson stated that the defendant is a flight risk when denying bond.
-The judge cited his age, out of state family connections and a potential life sentence without parole sentence, if convicted, as factors when denying bond.
+Judge Johnson stated that he viewed the defendant as a flight risk.
+The judge cited his age, out of state family connections and a potential life sentence without parole, if convicted, as factors when denying bond.

 Comments / 0